dBankCore/steem-ruby/README.md

 ## Getting Started

-The steem-ruby gem is compatible with Ruby 2.2.5 or later.
+The dpay-ruby gem is compatible with Ruby 2.2.5 or later.

 ### Install the gem for your project